Jew's harp: Murchunga

 In Nepal, one type of Jew's harp is named the murchunga (मुर्चुङ्गा).
 It is very similar to an Indian morsing or morchang in that the tongue (or twanger) extends beyond the frame, thus giving the instrument more sustain.

 Binayo

 The binayo (बिनायो बाजा) is a bamboo Jew's harp, in the Kiranti musical tradition from Malingo.
 It is popular in the Eastern Himalayan region of Nepal, Sikkim, Darjeeling, and Bhutan.
 It is a wind instrument played by blowing the air without tuning the node with fingers.
 The binayo is six inches long and one inch in width.

+Taiwanese Indigenous music

+Taiwanese indigenous peoples groups like the Atayal, Amis, and other populations make use of bamboo Jew's harps.
+Although construction methods vary greatly amongst the different indigenous groups, Taiwanese indigenous peoples typically take thin strips of bamboo, cut long grooves into the bamboo, and thread strings through the grooves.

+Amis music

+The Amis Jaw Harp, also known as tiw tiw, fijiq, and most commonly datok (pronounced "Sha-du"), can be traced back to the mid-20th century.
+The Amis Jaw Harp is unique from other Taiwan indigenous jaw harps due to the body and resonator system being connected by a string or cord rather than built as one entity.
+The Amis jaw harp has been recorded as being constructed as both an idioglot and a heteroglot.
+The instrument is traditionally double-reeded although, there are written records to point to the existence of a triple-reed jaw harp.

+The datok was originally used by men as a serenading tool.
+The men would play it outside the woman's window at night and the woman would choose the tune it suited best.
+If the woman didn't like any of the tunes she hears, she would simply ignore the serenade.
+This made the instrument act as more of a telephone than an instrument between two lovers since the tunes were unique to the self-experimentation of the Amis youth.